electrichive/waggledance/index.md

 Here is a list of languages, along with generally what kind of job(s) you would likely be able to get with competency in that language:

 - Javascript: Front-end web dev, full-stack web dev
-- Python: Back-end web dev, data scientist, data engineer
+- Python: Back-end web dev, data scientist, data engineer, data analyst

+There are of course other areas that you could get using these languages, such as devops-focused roles like site reliability engineering or cybersecurity, but you will need to know those domains' additional specific skills, which are beyond the scope of this guide.

 You will be sticking with this language until you finish a short programming course (14 - 30 days).
 Once you’ve picked, don’t switch languages until you finish the intro course.
 In fact, don’t switch languages unless you hate the language you’ve been learning and can pick out a language that you’re really excited to learn.
 When you're first starting out, being consistent and gaining fluency in a single language is important.